Selling A House With Negative Equity

-As your credit score will not be affected by your negative equity unless you choose to sell, you’ll still be able to apply for a personal loan.
+As your credit score will not be affected by your negative equity mortgage unless you choose to sell, you’ll still be able to apply for a personal loan.

 Sell your home

 If you’re still struggling to meet your mortgage repayments and are stuck in negative equity, you may need to sell your home.
 Selling your home when it’s in negative equity will break your mortgage terms, will be expensive and should only be an option if you’re in severe financial trouble.

 You will need your mortgage lender’s permission to sell the property if you know you won’t get enough from the sale to pay back what you owe.
 The lender will then send you a bill for the shortfall and if you don’t make an arrangement to repay it, you could be taken to court.

-If you need to sell your house fast to alleviate financial burdens, such as to pay off debts or after a divorce, you may want to consider selling to a regulated property buying company like Good Move.
+If you need to sell your house fast to alleviate financial burdens, such as to pay off debts or after a divorce, you may want to consider selling to a regulated cash house buyer like Good Move.
 We buy any home for up to 85% of the market value and aim to complete a sale in as little as ten days, with no seller fees or property chains.

 If you’d like to sell your property quickly, contact our team of experienced professionals at Good Move today.